capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 Will install Nginx and disable the default website.
 We can now create a new configuration in `/etc/nginx/sites-available/capsa.conf` with the following configuration:

-:::tip Set the correct hostnames and ports
+:::info Set the correct hostnames and ports
 Make sure to change the `server_name` to your domain.
 If your Capsa installation runs on different ports, make sure to also update these.
 :::